anjha-101-timen/SMS---GAP/README.md

+# OBJECTIVES
+The ultimate aim of this project is to build
+Report Card along with Student Data
+Management.
+The objective of selecting this topic are:-
+[1] To focus on the need to create report card for school.
+[2] To store data of student in a known & secure database, so that the information must be utilized for a long time.
+Also, there is no need to maintain record manually on paper.
+[3] To represent data in pictorial form such as table, graph etc.
+[4] To create various kinds of templates for report card, certificate etc.
+[5] To know more about the use of forms which ease our life.

 Python IDLE :- Python IDLE offers a full- fledged file editor, which gives you the ability to write and execute Python programs from within